What are you hungry for?

 They can bang the drums and crank up the amps to 11, but prospects and donors have been fooled so many times before — by the government, by corporations, and yes, even some nonprofits — that often their initial response to a first-person claim is distrust.
 Instead, they want to know who others say you are.

 Rather than shout your own praises from the rooftops, incorporate what others say about you into your marketing.
-Testimonials and stories from donors, or from recipients of your organization’s services, carry much more credibility than anything you could ever say yourself.
+Donor testimonials and stories from supporters or from recipients of your organization’s services, carry much more credibility than anything you could ever say yourself.

 Which is more powerful?